Public Programs Manager

 Status: Full time; exempt salaried employee, 40 hours/week, with occasional evenings and weekends

-Salary/compensation: $50,000 including health insurance and a competitive benefits package.
+Salary/compensation: $50,000-55,000 range, including health insurance and a competitive benefits package.
 Pequot Library is an Equal Opportunity Employer.

 Pequot Library Association (Pequot Library) is searching for a dynamic and enthusiastic nonprofit arts professional to develop a wide variety of interpretive programs for all ages that are inspired by the rotating schedule of visual art and Special Collections exhibitions, Children’s Library initiatives, and innovative public library multidisciplinary learning opportunities.